raphaelk/Agent-with-RAG/SPECIFICATIONS.md

   - If no PORT is defined in the .env file, use 5000 as the default port.
   - The port can be overridden by passing the --port argument to the app.
 - Use the GEMINI_MODEL from .env file as the default LLM model for the Agent.
 If the model name is not defined in the .env file, set GEMINI_MODEL=gemma-4-26b-a4b-it as the default LLM model to use.
 The actual model used should be the one selected in the dropdown menu in the Chat page.
+- Use GEMINI_API_KEY to make the LLM calls using Google genai library
 - All of the backend code should be written in python, the web app should be built using flask.
 - All calls to external resources like Google AI Studio or any external API should be done from the backend python code, not from the frontend.
 - Use local ollama to vectorize the text.